 The process of applying to participate in a Network of Complementary Schools exchange (www.netcompsch.org) is a separate and far less formal ordeal than studying abroad.
 Participating in a Network visit is a fantastic and affordable way for students to experience new schools for short periods of time, often in areas of the country that are far different from ours.
-Interested students in any grade should discuss the options with the Co-Head of School for Community.
+Interested students in any grade should discuss the options with the Admissions Director.